TeX Resources on the Web

 See also the excellent pages on Journals Accepting

-Manuscripts written using LaTeX by Gabriel Valiente, and
+Manuscripts written using LaTeX by Gabriel Valiente.

 A number of publishers provide ready-made style packages.